discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

 <Card title="Standard Boons">

 - <Boon name="Alacrity"/> is applied by two methods.
-The first is <Skill name="Crisis Zone"/>, which should be preseed off cooldown.
+The first is <Skill id="63293"/>, which should be preseed off cooldown.
 In addition to this through the trait <Trait name="Mech Frame: Channeling Conduits"/>, when you apply <Effect name="Barrier"/> you will also share <Boon name="Alacrity"/>.
 With high <Attribute name="Boon Duration"/> it is very easy to upkeep 100% duration.
-- <Boon name="Might"/> is mainly generated from <Skill name="Barrier Burst"/>, which will allow you to easily maintain 15 stacks.
+- <Boon name="Might"/> is mainly generated from <Skill id="63141"/>, which will allow you to easily maintain 15 stacks.
 Outside of this you slowly generate <Boon name="Might"/> thanks to <Trait name="HGH"/>, which slowly will ramp might up to 25 stacks over time.
 If <Boon name="Might"/> is really suffering, you can also use utility skills such as <Skill name="Flame Turret"/> along with <Trait name="Experimental Turrets"/> to help.
-- <Boon name="Fury" /> will be provided through pressing <Skill name="Barrier Burst"/> off cooldown.
+- <Boon name="Fury" /> will be provided through pressing <Skill id="63141"/> off cooldown.
 As long as you have at least 62.5% <Attribute name="Boon Duration"/> you will be able to maintain 100% uptime.
 - <Boon name="Swiftness"/> is provided mainly through <Skill name="Glob Shot"/> and <Skill name="Infusion Bomb"/>.
 - <Boon name="Regeneration"/> can be maintained permanantly by using <Skill name="Energizing Slam"/> off cooldown.
 When using <Skill name="Med Kit"/>, you also share it when using <Skill name="Bandage Blast"/> and <Skill name="Infusion Bomb"/>.
-- <Boon name="Protection"/> can be maintained permanantly by using <Skill name="Crisis Zone"/> off cooldown.
+- <Boon name="Protection"/> can be maintained permanantly by using <Skill id="63293"/> off cooldown.
 Additionally using you Shield skills will also share some through <Trait name="Over SHield"/>.
-- <Boon name="Stability"/> is lacking on <Specialization name="Mechanist" text="Heal Mechanist"/>, with <Skill name="Crisis Zone"/> providing 1 stack on a 24 second cooldown (with <Boon name="Alacrity"/>).
+- <Boon name="Stability"/> is lacking on <Specialization name="Mechanist" text="Heal Mechanist"/>, with <Skill id="63293"/> providing 1 stack on a 24 second cooldown (with <Boon name="Alacrity"/>).
-- <Boon name="Aegis"/> is lacking on <Specialization name="Mechanist" text="Heal Mechanist"/>, with <Skill name="Crisis Zone"/> providing 1 stack on a 24 second cooldown (with <Boon name="Alacrity"/>).
+- <Boon name="Aegis"/> is lacking on <Specialization name="Mechanist" text="Heal Mechanist"/>, with <Skill id="63293"/> providing 1 stack on a 24 second cooldown (with <Boon name="Alacrity"/>).
 - <Boon name="Vigor"/> can be maintained permanantly by using <Skill name="Energizing Slam"/> off cooldown.
 When using <Skill name="Med Kit"/>, you also share it when using <Skill name="Infusion Bomb"/>.
 - <Effect name="Barrier"/> helps to provide <Boon name="Alacrity"/> through the trait <Trait name="Mech Frame: Channeling Conduits"/>, while providing excellent damage mitigation.
 You have 3 main methods of generating <Effect name="Barrier"/>; <Trait name="Mech Core: Barrier Engine"/> passivley generates it over time, Your utility skills <Skill name="Barrier Burst"/> and <Skill name="Barrier Signet"/> and finally by using <Skill name="Barrier Blast" /> Your third auto attack skill on Mace.